312405020 © Olltka | Dreamstime.com

 We found in a recent survey that over one in five (22%) workers have harbored concern at some point over the past year of a colleague potentially being at risk of harming themselves or attempting to take their own life.
 Meanwhile, more than one in three (34%) say they’re uncertain of how to help a colleague who is struggling.

-The data paints a clear picture: all workers are privy to the often subtle signs and symptoms of mental distress among their colleagues and must be equipped to respond appropriately.
-To leave the burden of monitoring the mental wellbeing of the entire workforce to a handful of managers is to leave open the likelihood that individuals in need of support will go unrecognized, and that their colleagues will bear the burden of feeling unable to act.
+The data paints a clear picture: All workers are privy to the often subtle signs and symptoms of mental distress among their colleagues and must be equipped to respond appropriately.
+To leave the burden of monitoring the mental well-being of the entire workforce to a handful of managers is to leave open the likelihood that individuals in need of support will go unrecognized.
+Worse, their colleagues will bear the burden of feeling unable to act.

 Thus, the first step for any health and safety department tackling this issue is to begin with organization-wide discussions of mental health to normalize the topic.
-These can take many forms, from holding a training discussing how employees can talk about mental health and what support can look like within the organization, to hosting a qualified external mental health professional to come and speak to share best practices.
+These can take many forms, including:

-The critical part is that all employees are involved and that leaders within the organization are continuing these conversations on an ongoing basis.
+It is critical that all employees are involved and that leaders within the organization are continuing these conversations on an ongoing basis.
 When employees see leaders participating in these issues, they begin to feel safe in doing the same.

-But the key here is listening, having an open and honest conversation with that individual about what they need in order to be supported as they work through this issue.
-The best resolution will be unique to each individual and what’s most important is that they feel heard and respected.
+But the key here is listening and having open and honest conversations with employees about what they need as they work through this issue.
+The best resolution will be unique to each individual, but it's important that everyone feels heard and respected.

 About the Author